-Our opinion of this subject has been often and human race.
-If we revest to the earliest of the greatest and most mysterious questions of reely expressed.
-We entirely hold with the primordial types of nechanical life, to the lever, the day.
-We refer to the question what sort of report of the Committee of the Provincial Council, the wedge, the inclined plane, the screw, and the we mean to the lever itself, and if we then examine the machinery of the Great Rustern, we find our selves almost awestruck at the vast development of the mechanical world, at the gigantic strides with which it has advanced in comparison with ont is to be.
+TO THE EDITOR OF THE PRESS.
+SER,-There are few things of which the present generation is more justly proud than of the wonderful improvements which are daily taking place we mean to the lever itself, and if we then examine the machinery of the Great Rastern, we find our selves almost awestruck at the vasi development of the mechanical world, at the gigantic strides with which it has advanced in comparison with ont is to be.
 In what direction is it tending?
 What will be its upshot?
-To give n few imperfect hints towards the solution of these ons is the object of the present letter.
-We have used the words " mechanical life," the
+To give a few imperfect hints towards the solution of these ons is the object of the present letter.

-"mechanical kingdom," "the mechanical world," as the vegetable kingdom was slowly developed these last few ages an entirely new kingdom has sprung up, of which we as yet have only seen what will be one day considered the antediluvian prototypes of the ra
+We have used the words " mechanical life," the "mechanical kingdom," "the mechanical world," as the vegetable kingdom was slowly developed from the mineral, and as, in like manner, the these last fow ages an entirely new kingdom has sprung up, of which we as yet have only seen what will be one day considered the antediluvian prototypes of the ra